-Can you watch free to air TV on a smart TV without internet?
+Can you watch free to air TV on a smart TV without Internet?

 1. Can I watch cable or satellite channels without internet on a smart TV?

-No, cable or satellite channels require an internet connection or a separate cable/satellite box to access their content.
+No, cable or satellite channels require an active internet connection or a cable/satellite subscription to access their content.

-Not all smart TVs have a built-in digital tuner.
-Some older models may require an external digital tuner or a set-top box to receive over-the-air broadcasts.
+2. Do I need a specific type of antenna for my smart TV?

-3. Can I record free-to-air TV without internet on a smart TV?
+No, any standard digital antenna should work with your smart TV to receive free-to-air broadcasts.

-Yes, if your smart TV has a USB port, you can connect a USB storage device and use the TV’s built-in recording function to record free-to-air TV programs.
+Yes, some smart TVs have built-in USB ports that allow you to connect an external storage device and record live TV shows.

-In conclusion, if you have a smart TV with a built-in digital tuner and an antenna, you can watch free-to-air TV without an internet connection.
-It’s a convenient way to access local channels and enjoy your favorite shows, news, and sports, even when you don’t have access to the internet.
+In conclusion, if you have a smart TV and an antenna, you can enjoy free-to-air TV without the need for an internet connection.
+Simply connect the antenna, scan for channels, and start watching your favorite local broadcasts.
+It’s a convenient and cost-effective way to access a variety of content without relying on the internet.